visier/python-sdk/README.md

 ```
 The `Configuration` object is created using the environment variable values.
 You can change the default configuration object using the `Configuration.set_default` method.

-The `Configuration` object creates the default `ApiClient` object.
-The default `ApiClient` object creates API objects implicitly.
+The `ApiClient` object is created using the default configuration object.
+The default `ApiClient` object is used to create API objects implicitly.
 You can change the default `ApiClient` object using the `ApiClient.set_default` method.

 ```python
 from dotenv import dotenv_values